Motorsport in Australia: Alpine Rally

 The Alpine Rally is Australia's oldest and longest running motorsport event having first run in 1921.
-It was started as a long distance event to test the endurance of cars while opening up the North East of Victoria to tourism and was promoted by the state's leading automotive body, the Royal Automobile Club of Victoria.
+It was started as a long-distance event to test the endurance of cars while opening up the North East of Victoria to tourism and was promoted by the state's leading automotive body, the Royal Automobile Club of Victoria.
 Over the years, the event transformed from an endurance event to a navigational trial and then in the sixties to a full on speed event that saw its inclusion into the new Australian Rally Championship of which it became an integral part of until waning interest saw it downgraded to state level with its last 2 runnings in 1998 and 2000 run as basically a club navigational trial.

 In 2001, the Alpine was reinvigorated as a competitive historic car rally that was promoted by the Historic Rally Association with the regulations specifying that cars had to be non turbo, 2 wheel drive and at least 25 years old with the event itself being run as a route charted “blind” rally thereby being in the spirit of the original Alpines.
 Since 2001, the Alpine has been run on a bi annual basis but attracts over 250 expressions of interest each running with never less than 110 cars running competitively from all states and territories in Australia as well as competitors and cars coming from overseas to compete.

 As of October 2019, the Alpine has run 64 times with 25 Australian Rally Champion drivers and navigators having their name on the winners trophy a total of 62 times.
 Frank Kilfoyle remains the only person to have won the Alpine both as a driver and navigator, having won it 5 times as a driver and once as a navigator.
 Greg Carr and Geoff Portman hold the record for winning drivers with 6 wins apiece.
 The most successful navigator / co-driver is Ross Runnalls with an astounding 9 wins.

 The Alpine is heavily promoted via a free to air and cable television documentary that screens both in Australia and around the world after each running.

-With the centenary Alpine in 2021 being cancelled due to COVID, the centenary Alpine is to be run in early December 2022 from its now traditional base in Lakes Entrance, East Gippsland.
+With the centenary Alpine in 2021 being cancelled due to COVID, the centenary Alpine Rally was postponed to early December 2022 from its now traditional base in Lakes Entrance, East Gippsland with the 2025 rally set to be held late November 2025.